valancej/anchore-blogs/content/bod-19-02/README.md

 Anchore Enterprise customers can view identified vulnerabilities for analyzed images, by logging into the UI, and navigating to the image in question.

 ![anchore-image](images/anchore-enterprise-image.png)

+**Note:** A list of vulnerabilities can also be viewed using the [Anchore CLI](https://github.com/anchore/anchore-cli) which can be configured to communicate with a running Anchore service.